Inspired by our Canadian nurses who have recently moved for a nursing career opportunity, here are our top 3 reasons to consider a move stateside.

 3. THE ADVENTURE!

-Working in the USA as a nurse is a big change from nursing in Canada but it can be a great experience to head south for a new adventure.
-So if you fancy exchanging Alberta for Alabama, New Brunswick for New Hampshire or Ontario for Ohio, then get in touch with us today and find out how we can help you.
+Working in the USA as a nurse is a big change from nursing in Canada, but it can be a great experience to head south for a new adventure.
+So if you fancy exchanging Alberta for Alabama, New Brunswick for New Hampshire, or Ontario for Ohio, then apply with us today and find out how Conexus MedStaff supports Canadian nurses in the U.S.